9 Types of Entitlement Tendencies and How to Overcome Them

-1. You expect the same rules that apply to others shouldn’t apply to you.
-For example, other people might need to start at the bottom and work their way up but you shouldn’t have to.
+- You expect the same rules that apply to others shouldn’t apply to you.
+For example, other people might need to start at the bottom and work their way up, but you shouldn’t have to.

-2. You feel massively put upon when other people ask you for small favors but expect that when you ask people for favors it’s no big effort.
+- You feel massively put upon when other people ask you for small favors but expect that when you ask people for favors, it’s no big effort.

-4. You disregard rules that are intended for everyone’s comfort.
-For example, you ignore signs to please not put your feet on the chairs at the movies.
+- You disregard rules that are intended for everyone’s comfort.
+For example, you ignore signs asking you to please not put your feet on the chairs at the movies.

-5. You freeload.
-For example, you use bittorrent programs to download movies rather than paying for them.
-Or, you listen to public radio all the time but never donate during donation drives.
+- You freeload.
+For example, you use torrenting programs to download movies rather than paying for them.

-7. You think it’s ok to upset or offend other people.
+- You think it’s okay to upset or offend other people.
 You see people who like to keep the peace as weak.

 5 Ways to Work on Entitlement Tendencies

-Take a recent example of a time you got mildly annoyed with someone and spend 3 minutes writing about the situation from the other person’s perspective.
+Take a recent example of a time you got mildly annoyed with someone and spend three minutes writing about the situation from the other person’s perspective.
 Practice understanding what their agenda was.

 2. Sensitize yourself to how good it feels to promote other people’s successes.

-There is an area of social psychology research called capitalization research that shows that promoting other people’s successes has a positive effect on the sharer.
+There is an area of social psychology research called capitalization research, which shows that promoting other people’s successes has a positive effect on the sharer.
 To make a project out of it, try promoting someone else other than yourself at least once a day for 30 days.

 3. Use cognitive restructuring.

 Take any of the entitlement tendencies you can relate to and consider alternative evidence and perspectives.
 For example, what are some reasons the same rules that apply to everyone else should also apply to you?
-What are some reasons why keeping the peace and avoiding upsetting/offending people (unless absolutely necessary) is a virtue?
+What are some reasons why keeping peace and avoiding upsetting or offending people (unless absolutely necessary) is a virtue?
 What are some examples of how people are generally more generous to you than you are to them?

 4. Observe what happens when you curb your entitlement tendencies.